JorgeluizAndrade/JorgeluizAndrade/README.md

 <p align="left">I`m dev with 1 year+ of experience.

 Currently, I provide my services as a freelancer.
 I have worked on many projects and faced challenges at various difficulty levels.
-I am proficient in technologies such as Java, Sql, TypeScript, NestJS, etc.
+I am proficient in technologies such as Java, Spring, Sql, TypeScript, NestJS.

 I am studying Computer Science.

 Additionally, I have the ability to read, speak, and write in English.

-I stay updated with the latest technological trends by actively participating in developer communities, events, etc
+I stay updated with the latest technological trends by actively participating in developer communities, events, etc.
 </p>

 ###